jk367/personal_website/content/photos/Old woman.md

 categories: ["georgia", "portrait"]
 draft: false
 ---

-old georgian woman.
+Old Georgian woman.
 Taken in the Kutasi bazar.
 She wasn't happy with the photo.